Our Faculty of Specialist Instructors

 Ervin L. Black

-Ervin L. Black, Ph.D., currently is the Director of the Steed School of Accounting and holds the John T. Steed Chair in Accounting as a professor of accounting at the University of Oklahoma.
-He completed his Ph.D. at the University of Washington in 1995 and has held faculty positions at Brigham Young University, University of Arkansas, and University of Wyoming.
+Ervin L. Black, Ph.D., currently is the Director of Executive Education and John T. Steed Chair and Professor of Accounting In the Michael F. Price College of Business at the University of Oklahoma.
+He completed his Ph.D. at the University of Washington in 1995 and has previously held faculty positions at Brigham Young University, University of Arkansas, and University of Wyoming.
 Professor Black’s research and teaching are primarily in the financial accounting and international accounting areas, with emphasis on examining the usefulness of firm financial characteristics in different settings.
 Journals in which he has published include The Accounting Review, Journal of Accounting and Economics, Accounting Organizations and Society, Contemporary Accounting Research, Journal of Business Finance and Accounting, Accounting Horizons, and the Journal of the American Taxation Association.
 Professor Black is active in the International and Financial Reporting Sections of the American Accounting Association, having served as the President of the International Accounting Section.
 He also has served on the AAA council for 3 years and served as the editor of the Journal of International Accounting Research.
+In addition to his academic endeavours, Dr. Black has consulted and done expert work for various companies/firms including KPMG, PWC, Barclay’s, CPAexcel, and BeckerCPA.

 Felicia Gaie Booysen is a South African Chartered Accountant and an experienced lecturer in financial accounting.
 She was a lecturer at the University of South Africa, teaching post-graduate financial accounting students.
 She is also an author of two academic text books on International Financial Reporting Standards (IFRS).
 Apart from her teaching responsibilities at the university, she also presented financial accounting classes to the trainees of the Auditor General in South Africa and was involved in a special project of the South African Institute of Chartered Accounts (SAICA) that provided additional tuition to learners that were selected for the Thuthuka Education Upliftment Fund.
 Before joining the academic fraternity, Felicia worked at a major financial institution in South Africa where she gained financial reporting experience in pension funds.
 In addition to her many years of financial accounting and IFRS experience, she also worked as a corporate tax consultant at KPMG.
 Felicia obtained her Master’s degree in Accounting Sciences (cum laude) from the University of South Africa.